 A caveat here is that if you choose to use Azure Devops git repository, then choose

-and create a starter pipeline ourselves in Azure DevOps.Important Note : Microsoft does not provide Azure Active Directory authentication if you choose the free tier.
+Other.
+This is because Azure for some reason does not create any pipeline like it does with Github.
+So we rather useotherand create a starter pipeline ourselves in Azure DevOps.Important Note : Microsoft does not provide Azure Active Directory authentication if you choose the free tier.
 Custom authentication is only supported in the Standard tier of a static web app.
 So choose Standard here

 In the deployment option use the deployment configuration